epap011/CS548-Cloud-Native-Software-Architectures/Assignment_2-Kubernetes/README.md

 The message was clear enough: **/bin/sh: 0: Can't open /scripts/build-script.sh**

 I missmached the script name between the job and configmap :)

+## Exercise 3
+Following the previous two exercises, provide a single YAML that will run the Pod with Nginx, the above Job with the script, and a CronJob that will refresh the content every night at 2:15 (only if changes have been made to git).
+The Nginx Pod should serve the web pages produced by the Jobs instead of the default page.
+Briefly describe how data is communicated between containers

+Create the persistent volume for the cs548 site
+> kubectl apply -f persistent_volume_claims/cs548-site-vpc.yaml

+Create the persistent volume for the cs548 site repository
+> kubectl apply -f persistent_volume_claims/cs548-repo-vpc.yaml

+Apply the, updated(compared to Exercise 2), ConfigMap
+> kubectl apply -f configmaps/cs548-site-script.yaml

+Deploy nginx
+> kubectl apply -f deployments/nginx.yaml

+Apply the Job

+> kubectl apply -f jobs/cs548-site-builder.yaml

+Apply the CronJob

+> kubectl apply -f cronjobs/git-refresh.yaml

+Story about communication..

+## Exercise 4

+YAMLs will talk